flyteorg/flyte/rsts/concepts/flyte_console.rst

 Launch Execution
 ----------------

-Launch an execution by clicking on the **Launch** button.
-Workflows and tasks are viewable after they are registered.
+Launch an execution by clicking on the **Launch Workflow** button.
+Workflows are viewable after they are registered.
 UI should be accessible at http://localhost:8000/console.

 |

 .. figure:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flyteconsole/launch_execution_001.png
-    :alt: "Launch workflow" button
+    :alt: "Launch Workflow" button

     Launch a workflow using the "Launch Workflow" button.